 Brakes are similar in both cases, single eading shoe units encased in a matt black hub.
-But the PE sports butted spokes which are stronger than the TS's, and they're married to a pair of shoulderless Takasago alloy rims, whereas the TS has to make do with steel ones, The rubber is different too.
-The PE has a pair of trick IRC 'Volcanduro' tyres, 3,00x21 at the front, 4,50x18 at the back end.
+But the PE sports butted spokes which are stronger than the TS's, and they're married to a pair of shoulderless Takasago alloy rims, whereas the TS has to make do with steel ones.
+The rubber is different too.
+The PE has a pair of trick IRC "Volcanduro" tyres, 3,00x21 at the front, 4,50x18 at the back end.
 These sport moto-cross tread and side walls which extend beyond the edge of the rim.
-This is designed to reduce the chance of side wall damage and incre or replaced.
+This is designed to reduce the chance of side wall damage and increor replaced.
 A novel feature here is that the front tube can be removed from the rim without taking the wheel out!
-All you have to do is undo the wheel nut, pull the axle out far enough to remove the off-side spacer, and lever away at the tyre.
-The tube can then be and cable. . . very smart. this, a special all-purpose spanner which undoes
+All you have to do is undo the wheel nut, pull the axle out far enough to remove the off-side spacer, and and cable. . . very smart.
+Even smarter is the tool which facilitates this, a special all-purpose spanner which undoes 2.4 gallon alloy gas tank), the spark plug, wheel nuts front and rear and features a spigot designed to hold the axles in place when tightening them up.
+This delightful little tool is held in a natty steel bracket atop the offside fork stanchion by a heavy duty rubber The TS, on the other hand, has conventional trials-type boots, a side hinged seat and a full stand only, the PE has an almost identical device plus a centre stand, (although the spring